 5 Arizona Bark Scorpion Venom

-Caught somewhere between a crab and a spider, with just enough snake thrown in to keep things fresh, Scorpions scuttled right out of man’s nightmares and into the waking world to terrorize us.
+Caught somewhere between a crab and a spider, with just enough snake thrown in to keep things fresh, scorpions scuttled right out of man’s nightmares and into the waking world to terrorize us.

 4 Gila Monster Venom

 Although Gila Monster venom is comparatively mild, the way it’s delivered is horrific.
-Unlike the common venomous snake, Gila Monsters don’t posses hypodermic teeth.
-Instead, the venom drips through grooves in their terrible little lizard fangs.
+Unlike the common venomous snake, Gila Monsters don’t possess hypodermic teeth.

-In order to really get that toxic spit into your system, the Gila Monster not only bites, it chews on whatever part of you it latches onto, often flopping back and forth to tear the wound so it can really smear the venom around.
-The venom itself is also incredibly painful, and there’s no known antidote for it.
+Instead, the toxin drips through grooves in their terrible little lizard fangs.
+To really get that toxic spit into your system, the Gila Monster not only bites but chews on whatever part of you it latches onto, often flopping back and forth to tear the wound so it can really smear the venom around.

-It has never caused a fatality in a human, but you’re definitely going to suffer.[7]
+The venom itself is incredibly painful, and there’s no known antidote.
+It has never caused a fatality in a human, but you’re definitely going to suffer.

 3 Black Widow Venom

 Surprisingly enough, the Black Widow spider is actually very docile, for a horrid little murder bug.
 In order to get a bite from this strangely pretty creature, you have to really provoke it.
-When you do, however, you’re in for a very, very bad time.

 You can recover, of course, if you get medical help in a timely manner, but those unlucky few who don’t: die a horrible, horrible death.